 Unfortunately, that’s a load of rubbish!
 Did you know that most people do care?
 And do you know who should care the most?
 You.
 Why?
 Since the better you understand your innovative style, the more instructions you can apply to your art, meaning that you end up being increasingly purposeful and decreasingly random.
 It doesn’t matter if you are aware of it or can quantify it, each time you make a work of art, you follow an intentional strategy from conception to creation to completion.
 Art doesn’t just happen; it never ever has and it never will either.
 So offered the choice, you may as well understand exactly what you’re doing while you’re doing it instead of simply doing it.

 There are many types of coaching for budding young artists.
 There are specialty coaches such as The Artists Career Training Center or you can try a more generic approach to business coaching with a multi-industry business coach.
+Or, if you want to take more of an entrepreneurial approach to your art as a business, why not source one of reputable online business diploma courses?

 Don’t let it ever slip your mind that this is your big chance and the only way to get there is if you know where you’re going and how you are going to get there.